MCP Servers

 Troubleshooting

-- Verify the MCP server is installed: run the command manually in your terminal
+/mcpin chat to see connection status and errors - Verify installation: run the MCP server command manually in your terminal

-- Check the “SideCar Agent” output channel for connection errors
+- Check logs: open the “SideCar Agent” output channel for connection errors

-npxis in your PATH if using npx-based servers
+npxandnodeare in your PATH if using npx-based servers - Windows: when using